cpcosu/Weekly-Events/README.md

 # Weekly Events
 This repository contains slides and outlines documents of Competitive Programming Club (CPC) formerly ACM Club (ACM at Ohio State).
-Content was transfered from https://github.com/cpcosu/Weekly_Events this repository will now be maintained and updated regularly.
+Content pre AU21 can be found in the folder "Weekly_Events" or over at https://github.com/cpcosu/Weekly_Events.
+This repository will now be maintained and updated regularly moving forward.

 ## About Us
 We are a club that tries to challenge students to get really really good at problem solving.
 There is a very low entry barrier to getting started.
 Our meetings will introduce fun twists on classical algorithms, and provide interesting problems to work on your problem-solving abilities.
 Many recruits find the difficulty barrier daunting, but after continued exposure, problems that used to seem impossible will seem almost trivial!